Bitfeller/Bento/db/README.md

 db - the file-system database structure used by Bento to store images and pfps.
 Used for local environments.
 - On the production/test server, the config relies on the actual file-server database.

+PLACEHOLDER files are used here to ensure the directories exist on origin and across machines.